moveii/reminder/README.md

 Note: The application currently only fully supports German input.

 ## Usage
+Note: If you don't accept the notfication alert, no notifications will be sent by this application.

 First, you need to create an account.
 The username must be at least six and the password must be at least twelve characters long.

 ![Registration Screen](https://user-images.githubusercontent.com/51756146/71550199-f217cc80-29ca-11ea-9991-b8a7c8b925ee.PNG)